uk-gov-mirror/DFE-Digital.get-into-teaching-content/covid-19/index.md

     <h1>Impact of COVID-19 on teacher training</h1>
     <h3>This page was updated on 5 June 2020, and will continue to be updated as new guidance is issued.</h3>
     <p>
-        For more information about the government response to coronavirus (COVID-19), please visit GOV.UK.
+        For more information about the government response to coronavirus (COVID-19), please visit <a href="https://www.gov.uk/coronavirus">GOV.UK</a>.
     </p>
     <p>
         If you have another question, not covered here, please get in touch.